Skip to content

 Suppression is different from forgetting:

-Operation Method Effect Reversible?
+Operation API Effect Reversible?

 Forget memory.forget(id) Tombstones the record — permanently excluded from all scans No